 - Free WiFi

-In a non-judgmental atmosphere, we are able to address barriers to self-sufficiency and provide the resources and services needed to overcome those barriers.
+In a nonjudgmental atmosphere, we address barriers to self-sufficiency and provide resources for people to move into permanent housing and become independent.